vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

          One of VSPropAppendMode_.

-      Returns 0 on success, or 1 if trying to append to a property with the wrong type.
+      Returns 0 on success, or 1 if trying to append to a property with the wrong type to an existing key.

 ----------

-   .. _propSetIntArray:
+   .. _mapSetIntArray:

-   int propSetIntArray(VSMap_ \*map, const char \*key, const int64_t \*i, int size)
+   int mapSetIntArray(VSMap_ \*map, const char \*key, const int64_t \*i, int size)

       Adds an array of integers to a map.
-Use this function if there are a lot of numbers to add, because it is faster than calling propSetInt_\ () in a loop.
+Use this function if there are a lot of numbers to add, because it is faster than calling mapSetInt_\ () in a loop.

       If *map* already contains a property with this *key*, that property will be overwritten and all old values will be lost.

       *key*
          Name of the property.
-Alphanumeric characters and the underscore may be used.
+Alphanumeric characters and underscore may be used.

       *i*